Navina-Murugadas/OIBSIP/README.md

 # OASIS INFOBYTE DATA SCIENCE INTERNSHIP
 Hello and welcome to my GitHub repository!
-I am Navina.M, currently interning at Oasis InfoByte, and I'm excited to share with you the projects I've been working on during my internship.
+I am Navina.M, currently interning at Oasis InfoByte as Data Science Intern, and I'm excited to share with you the projects I've been working on during my internship.

 # Project Overview:
 In the past 1 month, I've had the privilege of working on several projects that have allowed me to apply and expand my skills in Data Science, Data Analysis, Machine Learning.
 These projects are a testament to the real-world experience I've gained while interning here.